apache/incubator-taverna-server/usage.md

 *getRunStdout*

-> Get the standard output from the execution engine.
+> **GET** the standard output from the execution engine.
 An empty string when the execution engine has not yet started.

 *getRunStderr*

-> Get the standard error from the execution engine.
+> **GET** the standard error from the execution engine.
 An empty string when the execution engine has not yet started.

 *getRunLog*

-> Get the detailed log contents from the execution engine.
+> **GET** the detailed log contents from the execution engine.
 An empty string when the execution engine has not yet started.

 *getRunUsageRecord*

-> Get the resource usage description of the execution engine, or *null* when the execution engine has not yet finished.
+> **GET** the resource usage description of the execution engine, or *null* when the execution engine has not yet finished.

 ### Input and Output Control